Nannaphas Loetnamchoetsakun

 Nannaphas Loetnamchoetsakun (นันท์นภัส เลิศนามเชิดสกุล; born 11 March 2002), nicknamed Mewnich (มิวนิค), is a Thai actress and singer.
 She is a former member of the Thai idol girl group BNK48, an international sister group of the Japanese idol girl group AKB48, under team NV.
-She is one of the second-generation members of the group.
+She was one of the second-generation members of the group.

 Prior to joining BNK48 in 2018, she is known as a main host in Channel 7's Disney Club.
 She is also known for her roles in the romantic comedy series One Year 365 (2019) and in the Netflix teen drama series The Underclass (2020).

 Early life and education

 Nannaphas was born in Samut Prakan, Thailand.
 She got her nickname "Mewnich" because her mother was pregnant with her while she was in Munich, Germany.
 She has a younger sister nicknamed Ming.

 She attended Assumption College Samutprakarn until Grade 11, then she got a GED diploma and enrolled at Srinakharinwirot University, where she received a Bachelor of Arts degree in Integrated Tourism Management under the Faculty of Environmental Culture and Ecotourism in 2023.